 - Our publications undergo an expert peer review and are read by women with ovarian cancer to ensure that the language and tone is appropriate.

 - We aim to reflect a strong evidence base and consensus expert opinion in all our medical information, such as resources on treatment and symptoms.
 Where there is no consensus in expert opinion, we present a balanced view of the evidence available.

 - All our information is reviewed regularly to ensure it is still current and accurate.
-We aim to review information every year, with a view to revising it at least every two years.
+We aim to review information every year, with a view to revising it at least every three years.
 It may be revised sooner if there is an evidence change or development in treatment or national guidelines.

 - For references for any of our information, please contact us.

 - We are happy to receive feedback on any of our information.
 All feedback is kept on file for consideration when the information is revised.
 We are grateful to the health professionals and lay reviewers who give their time to ensure that our information is of the highest quality.
 Please contact us if you have any feedback.

 We are proud to be a certified member of the Information Standard.
 This is a quality assurance standard that has been established to improve the quality of health and social care information.
 The Information Standard ensures that the health and social care information we produce is supported by the best evidence, and is produced according to strict quality-control guidelines.
 It also ensures that people affected by cancer are at the heart of all the content we produce.